RP4: Livestock and machinery hardcore tracks

 A new farm track will reduce soil compaction and erosion caused by livestock and machinery.
 The new track will also help reduce channelling of surface runoff and the risk of sediment and other pollutants entering a watercourse.

-- all capital works must meet the relevant British Standard - examine copies of the most up-to-date standards for guidance
+- all capital works must meet the relevant British Standards - examine copies of the most up-to-date standards for guidance

 - excavate a trench at least 2.4m wide and at least 150mm deep, or down to a naturally occurring hard surface